-- (3) (A) For housing developments meeting the criteria of subparagraph (C) of paragraph (1) of subdivision (b), the density bonus shall be 20 percent of the number of senior housing units. - (B) For housing developments meeting the criteria of subparagraph (E) of paragraph (1) of subdivision (b), the density bonus shall be 20 percent of the number

-- of the type of units giving rise to a density bonus under that subparagraph. - (C) For housing developments meeting the criteria of subparagraph (F) of paragraph (1) of subdivision (b), the density bonus shall be 35 percent of the student housing units. - (D) For housing developments meeting the criteria of subparagraph (G) of paragraph (1) of subdivision (b), the following shall apply: - (i) Except as otherwise provided in clauses (ii) and (iii), the density bonus shall be 80 percent of the number of units for lower income households. - (ii) If the housing development is located within onehalf mile of a major transit stop, the city, county, or city and county shall not impose any maximum controls on density. - (iii) If the housing development is located in a very low vehicle travel area within a designated county, the city, county, or city and county shall not impose any maximum controls on density. - (4) For housing developments meeting the criteria of subparagraph (D) of paragraph (1) of subdivision (b), the density bonus shall be calculated as follows:
+- (3) (A) For housing developments meeting the criteria of subparagraph (C) of paragraph (1) of subdivision (b), the density bonus shall be 20 percent of the number of senior housing units. - (B) For housing developments meeting the criteria of subparagraph (E) of paragraph (1) of subdivision (b), the density bonus shall be 20 percent of the number of the type of units giving rise to a density bonus under that subparagraph. - (C) For housing developments meeting the criteria of subparagraph (F) of paragraph (1) of subdivision (b), the density bonus shall be 35 percent of the student housing units. - (D) For housing developments meeting the criteria of subparagraph (G) of paragraph (1) of subdivision (b), the following shall apply: - (i) Except as otherwise provided in clause (ii), the density bonus shall be 80 percent of the number of units for lower income households. - (ii) If the housing development is located within one-half mile of a major transit stop, the city, county, or city and county shall not impose any maximum controls on density. - (4) For housing developments meeting the criteria of subparagraph (D) of paragraph (1) of subdivision (b), the density bonus shall be calculated as follows:

-Perecentage Moderate- Income Units Percentage Density Bonus
+PERCENTAGE MODERATE-INCOME UNITS PERCENTAGE DENSITY BONUS

 10 5

 11 6

 12 7

 13 8

 14 9

 15 10

 16 11

 17 12

 18 13

-19 14

-20 15

-21 16

-22 17

-23 18

-24 19

-25 20

-26 21

-27 22

-28 23

-29 24